 Continue your leisurely drive to the heart of the North Cape, where a giant spud that marks the spot for the Canadian Potato Museum in O’Leary.
 PEI may be small, but it hails the largest potato crop in Canada and hard work is at the root of industry success.

-Learn about this rich area heritage at the museum, and try the chili cheese fries at the onsite restaurant and finish with a slice of Seaweed Pie, which contains Irish moss!
-Then work off your meal with some foot stomping stage antics at the recently built Stompin’ Tom Centre in Skinner’s Pond.
+Learn about this rich area heritage at the museum and try the chili cheese fries at the onsite restaurant and finish with a slice of Seaweed Pie, which contains Irish moss, or some delicious potato fudge!
+Then work off your meal with some foot stomping stage antics at the Stompin’ Tom Centre in Skinner’s Pond.

 — Insider’s Tip —